 Formal Relationships with Other HL7 Groups

-This sub-group will collaborate with other HL7 work groups involved in domain models or vocabularies as appropriate.
+This sub-group will collaborate with other HL7 work groups involved in domain models or vocabularies and the HL7 Terminology Authority as appropriate.

 Formal Relationships with Groups Outside of HL7

 This sub-group will collaborate with the W3C Semantic Web for Healthcare and Life Sciences Interest Group.
 This sub-group will also collaborate with other relevant external efforts as appropriate, such as IHTSDO (SNOMED CT) and WHO (ICD-11).